BORN TO BE A COWBOY

 2015 Blasting Through Plateaus

-May 2015, with fresh stem cells in my spinal cord and increased amount of time spent in my home gym working on recovery, approximately 2 to 2 1/2 hours five days a week, we begin seeing noticeable improvements!
-Another WT college student, Sarah Skarke, joined in helping my recovery at this same time.
-She has been a part of my recovery journey for the past 2 1/2 years and continues to help me do the impossible to this day!
-She's been to Austin several times with me, working hands on with several spinal cord injury recovery therapists.
-She has become known as my exercise therapist, although to me, Sarah is my friend who is helping me walk again.
+May 2015, with fresh stem cells in Koben’s spinal cord, the amount of time spent in his home gym working on recovery has increased to approximately 2 to 2 1/2 hours five days a week; we are seeing noticeable improvements!
+Another WT college student, Sarah Skarke, joined in helping Koben’s recovery at this same time.
+Sarah quickly became a large part of Koben’s therapy, helping him accomplish many things for the first time; she went to Austin with him several times, working hands on with spinal cord injury recovery specialist.

 Improvements and changes in 2016